vmware-tanzu/tanzu-dev-portal/content/blog/spring-dependency-injection/index.md

 Both `BeanFactory` and the type-agnostic service locator serve as containers for dependencies. `ServiceLocator` was called by the application code whereas `BeanFactory` calls the code.
 Once again, the program flow is inverted.

-In fact, the "BeanFactory API" provides the underlying code for Spring’s IoC functionality.
+In fact, the `BeanFactory` API provides the underlying code for Spring’s IoC functionality.

 In Spring, objects that form the backbone of your application and are managed by the Spring IoC container are called *beans*.
 A *bean* is simply one of many objects in your application and is instantiated, assembled and then disposed of by the Spring IoC container.